-Patch panel, an indispensable cable managing device, has been divided into wall mount patch panel and rack mount patch panel for different applications.
+Patch panel, an indispensable cable managing device, has been divided into a wall mount patch panel and rack mount patch panel for different applications.
 In the previous article, we have explored the rack mount patch panel.
 Therefore, in this time we will continue to explore the other branch of patch panel: wall mount patch panel.

 What Is Wall Mount Patch Panel?

-Similar with rack mount patch panel, the is also a mounted hardware assembly containing ports to connect and manage the incoming and outgoing fiber or copper cables.
+Similar with rack mount patch panel, this is also a mounted hardware assembly containing ports to connect and manage the incoming and outgoing fiber or copper cables.
 The different point is that as its name shows, the wall mount patch panel is a patch panel fixed on the wall instead of in a rack.
-The patch panel in wall version is regarded as a perfect solution for networking and fiber distribution from the vault or wiring closet to the user’s terminal equipment.
+The patch panel in the wall version is regarded as a perfect solution for networking and fiber distribution from the vault or wiring closet to the user’s terminal equipment.

 Types of Wall Mount Patch Panel

 Conventionally, based on different application environment, the wall mount patch panel is divided into wall mount fiber patch panel and wall mount Ethernet patch panel.

 Wall Mount Fiber Patch Panel

 For a fiber patch panel in wall mount version, it consists of two parts: the fiber adapter panel and a fiber optic wall mount enclosure.
 The fiber wall mount enclosure usually collocates with two or four adapter panels.
 Featured with its flexible and compact design, the patch panel of this type offers a perfect choice for securing and protecting fiber connections in telecommunications closets or other installation